Kill3rKai/Kill3rKai/README.md

 I like to work on projects when I get an idea.
 I can't help myself but do my idea as soon as possible after I get it.

-Thanks for stopping by — appreciate it.  — Kai
+Thanks for stopping by.
+Appreciate it.  — Kai

 ---